To become involved in PW or learn more, please contact Moderator Melissa Mintz. Our Stated Purpose:

 To build an inclusive, caring community of women that strengthens the Presbyterian Church (U.S.A.) andwitness to the promise of God's kingdom.

-Luncheon & Program - Tuesday, October 3 @ noon - register below
+Tuesday, December 5 @ noon - register below

 Dates for 2017-2018

 - November 16–December 10: Christmas Giving Tree.
 Needed items are collected to donate to those in need as identified by various non-profit groups.Contact: Martha Westbrook, 353-1864